What’s better than planning your next holiday? Saving money on your next holiday, that’s what!

 To tip or not to tip?
 Tipping and services charges vary depending on what country you’re visiting.
 For instance – in the US your bill won’t include a service charge, but if you received good service, a tip of around 15 to 20% in restaurants and bars is normal.
 On the continent, a service charge is often included, so make sure you don’t pay twice by looking out for the words ‘servis compris’ in France, ‘servizio incluso’ in Italy and ‘servicio incluido’ in Spain.

-Watch out for data roaming charges Unless you go over your provider’s ‘fair usage’ policy, you shouldn’t receive roaming charges when using your phone in an EU country.
-However, if you’re travelling outside of the EU, consider buying a SIM for the country you are visiting as mobile roaming charges can apply and you could end up with a hefty bill on your return to the UK.
+Watch out for data roaming charges Although the biggest UK mobile phone operators have said they don’t plan to reintroduce roaming charges for the EU following Brexit, this may change in the future.
+Therefore, advice is to check with you phone provider before traveling.
+If you’re travelling outside of the EU, consider buying a SIM for the country you are visiting as mobile roaming charges can apply and you could end up with a hefty bill on your return to the UK.

 Please check first that you are eligible to apply: